What is a fixed-rate mortgage and how does it work?

 There are two different types of interest rate options homebuyers may choose when taking out a loan: a fixed-rate mortgage vs. an adjustable-rate mortgage (ARM).

 A fixed-rate mortgage has an interest rate that doesn’t change for the life of the loan.
-If you receive a 6.89% interest rate at closing on a 30-year mortgage, the interest rate you pay at the beginning of the loan and at the end of the loan will be the same.
-Your payment could change because of other variables, such as homeowners insurance and property taxes.
+If you receive a 6.89% interest rate at closing on a 30-year mortgage, the initial interest rate you pay will be the same at the end of the loan repayment.
+Your monthly payment could change because of other variables, such as homeowners insurance and property taxes.

 On the other hand, the interest rate for adjustable-rate mortgages changes with market conditions.
 Adjustable-rate mortgages often have a lower interest rate initially.